gatsbyjs/gatsby-docker/README.md

 The way Nginx behaves can be configured using environment variables.

-_Please refer the docker run command options for the --env-file flag where you can specify all required environment variables in a single file.
+_Please refer to the docker run command options for the --env-file flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.
 Alternatively you can use docker-compose._

 Below is the complete list of available options that can be used to customize your Nginx configuration: